bmc/argot/index.md

 If you're using [Maven][], just specify the artifact, and Maven will do the rest for you:

-If you're using [Maven][], you can simply tell Maven to get Argot from the [Scala Tools Maven repository][].
-The relevant pieces of information are:

 * Group ID: `clapper.org`
 * Artifact ID: `argot_2.9.1`
 * Version: `0.3.6`